 As technological advances propel us further into the digital age, the cloud truly simplifies a company’s computing infrastructure, delivering on-demand services such as processing power, applications, databases, load balancers, storage of files and more.
-All this is now done online on a pay-as-you-go basis.
-With the right browser and access, it doesn’t matter whether users have a PC, a Mac, a smartphone or tablet or some other to-be-developed new device, as long as they can access the cloud.
+With cloud computing, all of this is now done online on a pay-as-you-go basis.
+With the right browser and access, it doesn’t matter whether users have a PC, a Mac, a smartphone or tablet or some other to-be-developed new device — as long as they can access the cloud.

 Managing IT Infrastructure with Infrastructure as Code

 In the past, system administrators were forced to manually configure and then manage all of the hardware and software that was needed for their applications to run.
 Throughout this incredibly arduous and time-consuming process, sysadmins and other IT professionals had to physically put servers in place and configure them.
 Then, once machines were configured to the correct setting required by the OS and applications, applications could be deployed.
 As you might expect, this manual process often results in a myriad of problems — from higher costs to the requirement of more labor.

 Now, thanks to infrastructure as code (or IaC), sysadmins and other IT pros are able to manage and provision their IT infrastructure (networks, virtual machines, load balancers, connection topology, etc.) through text files that look like code, rather than physical hardware configuration or interactive configuration tools.
 Without IaC, the settings of individual deployment environments must be maintained because, over time, each environment becomes a unique configuration that cannot automatically be reproduced through notes, memory or some combination thereof.
 Inconsistencies lead to deployment issues, so it’s important to remain as consistent as possible.